Juliusc01/commit-min/README.md

  1. Clone commit-min
 	 - ```git clone https://github.com/Juliusc01/commit-min```
- 2. Install commit-min on your repo
+ 2. Cd into the commit-min directory and run the install script to get commit-min on your repo
 	 - ```./commit-min-install /Full/Path/To/My/Repo/```

 ## Example